PowerNukkitX/PNX-Document/doc/en-us/dev/js/dev_faq.md

 - The `load` field in `plugin.yml` is filled with `STARTUP` instead of the correct `POSTWORLD`

 ## 3. Some considerations when importing modules from other JS plugins
-Each JS plugin of PNXJS is a separate `Context`, which means that if you import a module of another plugin using `import`, it will completely reload the module of the plugin being imported once.
+Each PNX-JS plugin runs in a separate `Context`, which means that if you import a module of another plugin using `import`, it will completely reload the module of the plugin being imported once.
 For example, the following example is based on the [LLSE-Lib](https://github.com/PowerNukkitX/LLSE-Lib) library.

 Observe the following code.
 According to the NK plugin loading rules, the APlugin plugin will be loaded before the BPlugin plugin